ozoneplatform/ozp-iwc/1.1.19/tutorial/01_dataApi.md

 ---
-layout: tutorial
+layout: old_tutorial
 title: Basic Data Sharing
 category: data
+tag: 1.1.19
 ---

 # Sharing Data with the Data Api
 The most common use of the IWC in applications is sharing data resources among applications.
 The IWC varies from the various publish/subscribe libraries available in javascript because of the following 3 key components:

   1. **Cross-Domain Support**: The IWC was developed in a way to gracefully handle cross-domain sharing.
 This means applications hosted on different domains can interact.
   2. **State driven**: Unlike the typical publish/subscribe pattern, IWC retains state when using the `set` action.
 This means when a subscribing application is opened, it can gather the last value set (published).
   3. **(Optional) State Persistence**: The IWC has tie-ins for persisting resources beyond the working session by storing their value to a server.
 Further information on configuring a backend for state persistence to follow in a future tutorial.

 ***

 ## Accessing the Data Api
 Covered in the [Quick Start](index.html) tutorial, an IWC client is needed to access the Data Api.

 ``` js
  var client = new ozpIwc.Client({ peerUrl: "http://ozone-development.github.io/ozp-iwc"});
  var iwcData = client.data();
 ```

 The `data` method used to create the `iwcData` object is a formatting method that returns reference to the Data Api specific functionality.
 Creating an `iwcData` object whenever accessing the Data Api is not necessary, directly calling the methods off of `client.data()` is acceptable as well.
 The purpose of the `iwcData` object is for more concise code.